zji90/SCRAT/README.md

 devtools::install_github("SCRATdatamm9","zji90")
 ```

-To install the latest version of SCRAT package via Github, run following commands in R:
+To install the latest version of SCRAT package via Github, run following commands in R (the lastest version of R is recommended):
 ```{r }
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")